What is Diabetic Neuropathy?

 • Exercise regularly

-• Maintain healthy weight as per your height
+• Maintain a healthy weight as per your height

 • Give up smoking

-Diabetic neuropathies are diagnosed by knowing the patient's medical history, a clinical examination, blood tests, blood glucose testing, and additional laboratory testing.
-The diabetic neuropathy diagnosis consists of:
+Diabetic neuropathies are diagnosed by knowing the patient's medical history, undergoing a clinical examination, taking blood tests, taking blood glucose tests, and performing additional laboratory tests.
+The diabetic neuropathy diagnosis consists:

 • Checking the reflexes and muscle power of the patient.